PetervGreen/tech-indexing/jatskit.md

 Note: above article is published in an ebook style.
 Clicking the cogwheel icon for settings generates a printable version that can be printed locally to pdf.
 Both are generated from same static web site using the JATS standard and software promoted by the US National Center for Biomedical Information which published the article.
 Aim is to use JATSKit and related software to produce similar documents online.

+Article links to descriiption of customized implementation for a journal publisher.

-Video demo of installing a framework in oXygen:
+Also links to video demo of installing a framework in oXygen which is well worth watching:

 https://www.oxygenxml.com/demo/FrameworkConfiguration.html

 Above starts with explanation of what any framework adds to simply using an XML editor.

 Later includes full details for adding customizations to oXygen.
-It is worth knowing about the possiibility of doing customizations for later but actual installation of either the stable or latest version is much simpler using the installation link below and unnecessary since already included with oXygen.
+It is worth knowing about the possiibility of doing customizations for later but actual installation of either the stable or latest version of JATSKit is much simpler using the installation link below and unnecessary since JATSKit is now included with oXygen.

 See all wiki pages for documentation: